kajamiko/cookbook/README.md

 My goal was to create a user-friendly web application, that will allow users to store cooking recipes and save them in one place without navigating between different pages, clearly separating user's own recipes from the ones made by others.
 I wanted to make it obvious, how to add a particular recipe into the cookbook.
 I wanted to make upvoting easy, so I linked it to pinning into cookbook.
 My goal was also to make browsing other user's cookbook's possible, including the ones users are recommending, without linking it to any social networks.
 In this meaning, it is completely safe - this website is all about cooking, not about who is cooking!

+#### Users stories:

-#### User story:
+##### User type:
 As a cookbook user, I would like to store my recipes on my page, be able to easily browse them and edit if necessary.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
+As a page user, I would like to search through various recipes, excluding ones I know I won't like.

 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features